-The revision ACL procedure is considerably more challenging than the primary ACL procedure.
 The bone may be weakened both by misuse and by pre-existing drilled tunnels, which may be in the wrong position.
 The options for taking new graft material may be limited by what procedures were done in the primary procedure.

 What one has to keep in mind with respect to ACL revision is that in all likelihood graft material has already been harvested from the patient, most likely from the knee with the cruciate damage, and now for the revision procedure the surgeon and patient have to decide where to take the tissue for the second graft.

-The new graft can be taken from someone else (allograft) via a tissue bank - or can be taken from the patient (autograft) either from the same side as the injured knee (ipsilateral) or the opposide side (contralateral).
+The new graft can be taken from someone else (allograft) via a tissue bank - or can be taken from the patient (autograft) either from the same side as the injured knee (ipsilateral) or the opposite side (contralateral).

 Allografts (donor grafts) have been used in revision ACL cases, but because they have a higher failure rate compared to autografts, they are considered our last graft option in the majority of ACL revision cases.

 In 1994 (ref 1), our Center reported the results of a study of revision replacement of the ACL with use of a bone-patellar tendon-bone allograft.
 Although of the successes a significant number of patients reported that they had fewer symptoms and were able to do more, there was a high rate rate of failure - 33%.
 Allografts are expensive, and also there continue to be concerns about the risk of transmission of disease.
 I recommend that this graft should not be the first choice for revision ACL replacements, and prefer to use an autogenous graft, reserving allografts for knees when options for a good size autogenous graft are exhausted.